lloydw/json-api-serializer/README.md

       type: 'photo' // The type of the resource
     },
     comments: {
-      type: 'comment' // The type of the resource
+      type: 'comment', // The type of the resource
+      schema: 'only-body' // A custom schema
     }
   },
   topLevelMeta: { // An object that describe top level meta.
 Default = {}